TrueBitFoundation/DApp-example/README.md

 2. Get some Rinkeby ETH from [this faucet](https://faucet.rinkeby.io/).

-3. Log in to Metamask, and choose an application!
+3. Log in to Metamask, and choose an application below!

 (a) Compute an Scrypt hash:
 http://176.9.9.249:3000/app/